AakLak/RSBotSpot/content/post/all-about-proxies0.md

 ## **IMPORTANT: Proper Proxy Usage**
 It's **very important** that you use a proxy from account creation to account death.
 This means your account must be registered on the proxy & use the **same** proxy **every** time it logs in.
 Do anything else, and you're not utilizing your proxy properly.

 Check out our guide on Creating a Runescape Account through a Proxy (coming soon) to lear how to do this properly.
+We recommend using

 ## **Where do I get proxies?**
 Some of our favorite Runescape proxy providers are listed below.
 Virmach, Proxy Fish, and Your Private Proxy are all excellent sources for SOCKS proxies.
 They have great connectivity, offer good support, and allow you to swap your proxies once per month.
 If you're ready to get proxies and expand your farm, look no further!